gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

-* We've measured how long it takes to collect metrics using the Management plugin
+* This means that yur external tool will be affected by the same performance issues
-* I takes milliseconds without load but half a minute when the cluster is loaded
+* As you can see, it takes milliseconds to get the metrics if there is no load but 30-40 seconds on a busy cluster
 * That means we can only collect metrics once a minute

 {{< /speaker_note >}}